💻Programs I use💻

 Multimedia

-My media player of choice is mpv, it's great for both audio and video and the dominant choice among linux users.
-To mac users I can recommend IINA.
+My media player of choice is IINA, it's great for both audio and video.
+A hidden gem for mac users.
+To everyone else I can recommend MPV.

 FFMPEG